 Access Ambassadors CIC Update

-Access Ambassadors CIC is now closed.
-The not for profit company provided BSL courses up to BSL Level 3, Deaf Awareness courses, interpreting services as well as provided support to MK Deaf Community (including the creation of this website).
-Covid 19 changed the way many services were delivered.
+COVID-19 changed the way many services were delivered.
 Most of the services that were accessed via Access Ambassadors can now be found online via video relay interpreting services.
-The directors and management board decided to close Access Ambassadors as the needs of the local deaf community and services have changed.
-All resources including online BSL courses have been transferred to Milton Keynes Deaf Community.
-An index of the most important pages from the Access Ambassadors website are listed below:
+The directors and management board decided to close Access Ambassadors as the needs of the local deaf community and services had changed.
+All resources, including online BSL courses, have been transferred to Milton Keynes Deaf Community.
+The most important pages from Access Ambassadors have been transferred to this website.
+The posts are listed below:

 7 common myths about communication